 Charlottetown is a rather small geographically, making it fairly easy to navigate on foot.
 There is a very limited public transit service that makes a single loop through Charlottetown.
 Taxis are an affordable option for getting around, too, while bicycle rentals make for an enjoyable way to see Charlottetown.

-Getting from the Airport to the City > > The Charlottetown Airport (YYG) is less than five miles (8km) north of the city.
-Taxis charge a flat > fee to get from the airport to the city and can be hailed at the airport.
-Limos and town cars can > also be reserved, and car hire agencies are on site.
-Because there is no public transportation > connecting the airport to the city, it’s best to use a taxi or hire a car.
+Getting from the Airport to the City

+The Charlottetown Airport (YYG) is less than five miles north of the city.
+Taxis charge a flat fee to get from the airport to the city and can be hailed at the airport.
+Limos and town cars can also be reserved, and car rental agencies are on site.
+Because there is no public transportation connecting the airport to the city, it’s best to use a taxi or rent a car.

 Join for free and get our tailored newsletters full of hot travel deals.Sign up now

 USA departure airports for flights to Charlottetown